shortstheory/one-in-7-billion/content/2015-06-17-t2-years-and-counting-iit-jee.md

 impossibility.
 It felt crushing and terrible to work so hard and to get so close only to ruin everything on the day of the exam for some issue that I had no control over.
-That day was not the first time I cried myself to sleep in those two years, but at least there was a silver lining in getting another chance to do well in some other exam.
-There was none this time.
+That day was not the first time I cried myself to sleep in those two years, but at least in those times there was a silver lining in getting another chance to do well in some other exam.
+There was no other exam left to do well in this time.

 Strangely the only solace at the time was that I had to give JEE Advance (is it spelled Advanced?
 My bad if it's wrong) with absolutely no preparation due